ChanX21/Rusted-Bridge/README.md

 # RustedBridge - Cross-Chain Bridge

 A secure cross-chain bridge implementation between BASE and Ethereum, following the ERC-7683 standard.
-This bridge enables secure asset transfers between the Ethereum mainnet and Base network.
+This bridge enables secure asset transfers between the Ethereum and Base network.

 ## Features